List of Netherlands One Day International cricket records: Greatest loss margins (by balls remaining)

 The greatest winning margin by balls remaining in ODIs was England's victory over Canada by 8 wickets with 277 balls remaining in the 1979 Cricket World Cup.
 The largest defeat suffered by Netherlands was against West Indies in the first match of the 2007 Quadrangular Series in Ireland when they lost by 10 wickets with 213 balls remaining.

 Greatest loss margins (by wickets)

 Netherlands have lost an ODI match by a margin of 10 wickets on one occasions with was against West Indies in the first match of the 2007 Quadrangular Series in Ireland when they lost by 10 wickets with 213 balls remaining.

 Narrowest loss margins (by runs)

-The narrowest loss of Netherlands in terms of runs is by 1 run suffered two times.
+The narrowest loss of Netherlands in terms of runs is by 1 run suffered three times.

 Narrowest loss margins (by balls remaining)

 The narrowest winning margin by balls remaining in ODIs is by winning of the last ball which has been achieved 36 times with both South Africa winning seven times.
 Netherlands has suffered loss by 1 ball remaining two times.